andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 The focus of version two of Webtask was to simplify the architecture and remove every anything that was not absolutely needed to increase the fault tolerance of the overall system.

-We started with the assumption that the virtual machines should operate entirely independently making them private universes.
+> **"We started with the assumption that the virtual machines should operate entirely independently making them private universes."**<br />
+> Tomasz Janczuk - Chief Webtask Architect

 In terms of container management, the VMs have no business communicating with each other for anything but non-critical functionality like real-time logging.

 This change removed the need for etcd because we no longer needed to exchange state between the virtual machines.
 It also removed the need for Fleet because a named container was allowed to exist on all the virtual machines in the cluster at any given time.